 What to Look for in a School

-Does the school’s curriculum challenge the students?
+Does the school's curriculum challenge the students?
 Is it academically relevant and focused on developing critical thinking skills?
-On the high school level, look at whether the school offers AP (advanced placement) courses, IB (International Baccalaureate) courses and higher level math and science courses.
-These factors will make a difference in a high school transcript and may affect acceptance into certain colleges andcollege scholarships.
+On the high school level, look at whether the school offers AP (advanced placement) courses, IB (International Baccalaureate) courses, and higher-level math and science courses.
+These factors will make a difference in a high school transcript and may affect acceptance into certain colleges and college scholarships.

 Class size is related to the average number of students in a single classroom of a school or a district.
 Many school district websites will present this information.
 Smaller class size generally means fewer distractions for students—an important element to consider if your child has trouble focusing.
 Research by the Center for Public Education indicates that the smaller the size of the class, the better students will perform academically, particularly in grades K-3.

 The culture of a school refers to its beliefs and its written and unwritten rules and expectations.
 For instance, some schools stress global learning and diversity while others are parochial.
 Some schools stress strict discipline whereas others feel that it inhibits creativity and the open exchange of ideas.
 Some expect all students to attend college while others place more emphasis on workforce development.